-(1) This column discloses the actual salary earned during the fiscal year indicated.
-Mr. Roshan's and Mr. Alexander's salary is in U.S. dollars and Mr. Heizmann's is in euro.
-Mr. Roshan's salary was converted to Canadian dollars using the average exchange rate of the Bank of Canada from January 1, to December 1, 2021 of US\$1.00 = Cdn\$1.2513 and Mr. Alexander's salary was converted using the average exchange rate of the Bank of Canada for the year of 2021 of US\$1.00 = Cdn\$1.2535.
-Mr. Heizmann's salary was converted using the average exchange rate of the Bank of Canada for the year of 2021 of 1.00 euro = Cdn\$1.4828.

-(2) The amount is equal to the number of RSUs, PSUs and DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days (twenty days in the case of DSUs) immediately prior to the grant.
-See "Long-Term Incentive Plans - RSUs and PSUs under the New RSU & PSU Plan" and "Long-Term Incentive Plan - DSUs" above.
+- This column discloses the actual salary earned during the fiscal year indicated.
+Mr. Alexander's salary is in U.S. dollars and Mr. Heizmann's is in euros.
+Mr. Alexander 's salary was converted to Canadian dollars using the average exchange rate of the Bank of Canada from January 1, to December 31, 2022 of US\$1.00 = Cdn\$1.3013.
+Mr. Heizmann's salary was converted using the average exchange rate of the Bank of Canada from January 1, to August 31, 2022 of 1.00 euro = Cdn\$1.3701.
+Mr. Jacques was appointed Interim President and CEO on December 1, 2021 and received \$65,000 as monthly consultation fees from December 1, 2021 to March 17, 2022.
+Mr. Jacques was appointed President and CEO on March 18, 2022. - The amount is equal to the number of RSUs, PSUs and DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days (twenty days in the case of DSUs) immediately prior to the grant.
+See "Long-Term Incentive Plans RSUs and PSUs under the New RSU & PSU Plan" and "Long-Term Incentive Plan DSUs" above.
 All share-based awards have been reported, even though a number of these awards will only vest upon delivery of specific performance criteria.
 The granting of RSUs is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated, and the actual value received will be different as it will depend on the value of the Corporation shares at the end of a performance cycle.
 DSUs are to be settled in cash only.
-RSUs and PSUs granted under the New RSU & PSU Plan are to be settled either in cash or by the issuance of common shares as determined by the Board of Directors on settlement dates.

-(3) This column discloses the total value of stock options (or SARs) at the time of grant.
+RSUs and PSUs granted under the New RSU & PSU Plan are to be settled either in cash or by the issuance of common shares as determined by the Board of Directors on settlement dates. - This column discloses the total value of stock options (or SARs) at the time of grant.
 It should be noted that the granting of stock options (or SARs) is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated.
 These figures do not reflect the current value of the stock options (or SARs) or the value, if any, that may be realized if and when the stock options (or SARs) are exercised.
-The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model (which is the most commonly used model for companies such as the Corporation) using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2021, December 31, 2020 and December 31, 2019 in accordance with the International Financial Reporting Standards (IFRS).
+The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model (which is the most commonly used model for companies such as the Corporation) using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2022, December 31, 2021 and December 31, 2020 in accordance with the International Financial Reporting Standards (IFRS).
 These assumptions are:

-Dec.
+May 2022 March 2022 Dec.
 2021 Nov.
 2021 May 2021 Dec.
-2020 Dec.
-2019 Risk-free interest rate 1.28% 1.13% 0.7% 1.10% 1.81% Expected life of options 4 years 4 years 4 years 4 years 4 years Expected volatility 48% 48% 50% 44% 48% Dividend rate 0% 0% 0% 0% 0% Exercise price \$2.42 \$2.84 \$3.38 \$2.10 \$3.43
+2020 Risk-free interest rate 2.7% 1.44% 1.28% 1.13% 0.7% 1.10% Expected life of options 4 years 4 years 4 years 4 years 4 years 4 years Expected volatility 53% 48% 48% 48% 50% 44% Dividend rate 0% 0% 0% 0% 0% 0% Exercise price \$1.23 \$2.27 \$2.42 \$2.84 \$3.38 \$2.10